 The following drugs are in the TNF inhibitor class:

 - etanercept (Enbrel)

 - infliximab (Remicade)

 The guidelines recommend these drugs for people with moderate or severe cases of RA.
-Often, doctors recommend these drugs for people with RA that has progressed beyond DMARD treatment.
+Often, doctors recommend these drugs for people with RA who have progressed beyond DMARD treatment.

-When possible, doctors should combine TNF inhibitors with methotrexate because this improves their benefits.
+Doctors should combine TNF inhibitors with methotrexate to improve their benefits when possible.